Devon Malcolm: International career

 On 20 August 1994, recalled to play for England against South Africa also at The Oval, Malcolm was hit on the helmet by a bouncer while batting at number 11 against bowler Fanie de Villiers.
 He was incensed by this, turning to the South African slip cordon and exclaiming the now famous words "You guys are history".
 South Africa's second innings was then destroyed by Malcolm in an outstanding and extremely hostile display of accurate fast bowling, taking nine wickets for only 57 runs, the ninth-best bowling figures in an innings in the entire history of Test cricket as of June 2025.

-That winter Malcom participated in the 1994-5 Ashes series, helping England to victory in the fourth test at Adelaide, taking seven wickets in the match and dismissing Waugh again.
+That winter Malcolm participated in the 1994-5 Ashes series, helping England to victory in the fourth test at Adelaide, taking seven wickets in the match and dismissing Waugh again.
 England however lost the series.
 Like most England players of his generation, Malcolm would never finish on the winning side in an Ashes series.

 Malcolm sought and in October 1995 obtained legal redress when a July 1995 article appearing in the Wisden Cricket Monthly questioned the commitment of players of foreign origin to the England cricket team.
 According to subsequent recollection this recalled typecasting of Malcolm and Gladstone Small by politician Norman Tebbit after the 1990 victory at Sabina Park.
 Malcolm, along with an England and then Derbyshire colleague Phillip DeFreitas, issued writs for defamation; Malcolm accepted libel damages through the High Court while DeFreitas settled outside of court.

 Malcolm's relationship with the then England team manager Ray Illingworth became strained and culminated in a row during the following series against South Africa in 1995–96.
 He was also reported to have had disagreements with England's then bowling coach, Peter Lever.
 Malcolm bowled poorly with the second new ball in the final Test, which allowed Dave Richardson and Paul Adams to add 73 for the last wicket.
 An insinuation that Malcolm had "no cricketing brain" has been cited as an instance of institutional racism in cricket.

 Malcolm played his last Test for England against Australia in 1997, also at the Oval, the ground at which he achieved his best bowling figures in a Test innings.